Margaret Rose Henry

 Margaret Rose Henry (born June 20, 1944) is an American politician.
 She was a member of the Delaware Senate from 1994 to 2018.
 In September 2017, Henry announced she would not seek reelection to her District 2 seat.
 Senator Henry earned her BA from Texas Southern University and her MA from Springfield College.

 Henry was the first African-American woman elected to the Delaware Senate.
 During her time in office, she worked to reform the juvenile justice system and helped create a needle-exchange program.
 In March 2018, she received a Lifetime Achievement Award from the New Castle County Chamber of Commerce.

+Rose-Henry supports gun control and supported a bill to ban assault weapons in 2018.